foundersandcoders/coursebook/src/workshops/semantic-html/index.md

 There are a few missing things that aren't necessarily related to _semantics_, but are important for the page to have anyway.
 Try to find and fix some of these issues.

-There's some usual info in [my article on how web pages are structured](https://oliverjam.es/blog/complete-guide-to-making-web-pages/).
+There's some useful info in [this article on how web pages are structured](https://oliverjam.es/blog/complete-guide-to-making-web-pages/).